gstlearn/gstlearn/README.md

   * If your Linux distribution repository doesn't provide minimum required versions, please install the tools manually (see provider website)

 ### MacOS:
-(not tested - following packages may not exist)

 ```sh
 brew install git
 brew install cmake